Basic Science Anatomy

 • Ataxia (gait > limb)

-• Classic triad present in only ~16% of cases — always maintain high clinical suspicion
+• Classic triad present in only ~10% of cases (Harper autopsy) — always maintain high clinical suspicion

 • Korsakoff syndrome (chronic):

-• Anterograde amnesia (inability to form new memories) — mammillary body and MD thalamic damage
+• Anterograde amnesia (inability to form new memories) — anterior thalamic + MD thalamic and mammillary body damage

 • Confabulation (unintentional fabrication of memories)